Top-N: Equivariant set and graph generation without exchangeability: A permutation equivariance view on set generation

-In discriminative models, symmetries are accounted for when a neural network $f$ is either equivariant ($f(\pi \mX) = \pi f(\mX)$) or invariant ($f(\pi \mX) =f(\mX)$) to the action of the permutation group \citep{kondor2008group, cohen2018general}.
-This definition can unfortunately not be used for generative modeling: since the input is a latent \emph{vector} and not a \emph{set}, it cannot be permuted.
-Instead, we propose a definition of equivariance for a learning algorithm, which is better suited to generative models:
+In discriminative models, symmetries are accounted for when a neural network $f$ is equivariant to the action of a group, which writes $\pi . f(\mX) = f(\pi . \mX)$ \citep{kondor2008group}.
+When the input of $f$ is a vector, imposing $\pi .f(\vz) = f(\pi. \vz) = f(\vz) $ however only allows for solutions where all rows are equal, which is too restrictive.
+To solve this issue, we propose a definition called $(F, l)$-equivariance which generalizes the common one, but provides more relaxed conditions in generative settings.

+Our proposition is based on the observation that the main role of equivariance is to make data augmentation useless.
+In discriminative settings, this is normally done by combining an equivariant model with an invariant loss function.
+For example, the $l_2$ loss is commonly used to learn the future state of a $n$-body system, but not the $l_1$ loss, as it is not rotation invariant.
+Formally, if $F_\Theta= \{f_\theta: \sX \to \sY; ~\theta \in \Theta\}$ is an hypothesis class of $\sG$-equivariant functions from $\sX$ to $\sY$ (for example a neural architecture parametrized by $\theta$), then the loss functions $l$ should satisfy

+Furthermore, we observe that when $l$ satisfies Eq. \ref{eq:invariant loss}, the gradients with respect to the parameters satisfy $\nabla_\theta ~ l(f(g. \mX), g . \mY) = \nabla_\theta~ l(f(\mX), \mY)$, i.e., each parameter update is independent of the group elements that are used to represent $\mX$ and $\mY$.
+It follows that the training dynamics as a whole become independent of the group elements used to represent the data, which makes data augmentation unnecessary.
+We propose to use this property to define equivariance: